Increase your household energy efficiency

 The Victorian Government’s Victorian Energy Compare website is an independent energy price comparison website.
 To get the most out of this tool, you will need a recent energy bill or smart meter data file.

-Sustainability Victoria website has information on saving energy in your home focusing on cooling, lighting, appliances, hot water systems and solar installation, plus a household energy action guide
+The Sustainability Victoria website has information on saving energy in your home focusing on cooling, lighting, appliances, hot water systems and solar installation.

 Check out these Sustainability Victoria videos to help you improve the energy efficiency of your home.